Racist messages were key evidence in the hate crimes trial of Ahmaud Arbery's killers

 After a state trial last November that largely avoided discussions of race, the McMichaels and Bryan were sentenced to life in prison -- with Bryan eligible for parole once he serves 30 years -- for their conviction on a raft of charges, including felony murder.

-The defendants are now each charged with interference with rights, a hate crime, and attempted kidnapping.
-The McMichaels also each face a weapons charge.
-Convictions in this trial could bring steep fines and add on more life sentences.
+The defendants were additionally charged with interference with rights, a hate crime, and attempted kidnapping.
+The McMichaels also each faced a weapons charge.
+They could now receive sentences of up to life in prison for the federal convictions.

 These are the messages of racism that were revealed in this trial.